Media Kit

 Farmer’s Son

-Synopsis: Bobby McAllister, a dyslexic young man labeled “defective” in 1971, navigates shame, abuse, family secrets, and self-worth.
+Synopsis: Bobby McAllister, a dyslexic young farmer labeled “defective” in 1971, navigates shame, abuse, family secrets, and self-worth.

-Praise: Lauded by well-known dyslexic readers for its compassionate portrayal of learning differences
+Praise: Lauded by critics and well-known dyslexics for its compassionate portrayal of a family in crisis for decades.

 Alternate Endings